Vladimir Gajić

 Vladimir Gajić (Владимир Гајић; born 24 March 1965) is a Serbian lawyer and politician serving as a member of the National Assembly since 1 August 2022.
-He is a vice president of the centre-right People's Party.
+He is a vice-president of the People's Party.

 Biography

 Gajić was born on 24 March 1965 in Marseille, France.
 He graduated at the Faculty of Law, University of Belgrade in 1989.

 He started his law career in 1992.
 Since then, he represented numerous public figures like Vuk Drašković, Zoran Đinđić, Nataša Kandić and Vesna Pešić.

 He was the director of the company Internacional CG (former Geneks) and was arrested in a police operation in October 2007 together with several suspects accused of having damaged the state budget by more than 22 million euros.
 The higher prosecutor's office in Belgrade abandoned the criminal prosecution due to lack of evidence.

 At the time of conflicts within the Belgrade Bar Association, he was elected as its president as the leader of one of the factions within the bar.
 His election was contested by the judgment of the High Court in Belgrade in July 2018, and the election of lawyer Jugoslav Tintor as president of the chamber was confirmed.
 Therefore, two factions of the chamber continued to exist, and Gajić continued to present himself as its president.